 \section{Introduction}

-A highly excited state of nuclear matter, known as the Quark-Gluon Plasma (QGP), is created in high-energy nucleus-nucleus collisions at the Relativistic Heavy-Ion Collider (RHIC) and the CERN Large Hadron Collider (LHC).
-Quantifying the QGP properties becomes one of the primary goals of the heavy-ion collision programs since its discovery at the beginning of this century~\cite{Ollitrault:1992bk,Rischke:1995ir,Sorge:1996pc,Bass:1998vz,Aguiar:2001ac,Shuryak:2003xe,Heinz:2013th,Busza:2018rrf}.
+A highly excited state of nuclear matter, known as the strongly coupled quark-gluon plasma (QGP), is created in high-energy nucleus-nucleus collisions at the Relativistic Heavy-Ion Collider (RHIC) and the CERN Large Hadron Collider (LHC).
+Since the discovery of the QGP at the beginning of this century, quantifying its properties becomes one of the primary goals of the heavy-ion collision programs~\cite{Ollitrault:1992bk,Rischke:1995ir,Sorge:1996pc,Bass:1998vz,Aguiar:2001ac,Shuryak:2003xe,Heinz:2013th,Busza:2018rrf}.
 In non-central heavy-ion collisions, huge orbital angular momentum (OAM) or vorticity field can be deposited into the QGP, leading to the global polarization of hyperons through the spin-orbital coupling~\cite{Liang:2004ph,Liang:2004xn,Gao:2007bc,Chen:2009sqr,Huang:2011ru} or spin-vorticity coupling~\cite{Becattini:2007sr,Becattini:2007nd,Becattini:2013fla,Becattini:2016gvu,Fang:2016vpj,Florkowski:2017dyn}.
 This initiates the exploration of spin physics in a strongly coupled system.
-The chiral kinetic theory~\cite{Hidaka:2017auj,Shi:2020qrx,Fang:2022ttm} and phenomenology, such as chiral vortical effect~\cite{Son:2009tf}, chiral vortical wave~\cite{Jiang:2015cva}, the change of the QCD phase diagram induced by the vorticity effect~\cite{Chen:2015hfc,Chernodub:2016kxh,Huang:2017pqe} and the spin-hydrodynamics~\cite{She:2021lhe,Xie:2023gbo,Biswas:2023qsw,Weickgenannt:2022qvh,Bhadury:2022ulr,Florkowski:2021wvk} are under active investigation.
+Chiral kinetic theory~\cite{Hidaka:2017auj,Shi:2020qrx,Fang:2022ttm}, spin-hydrodynamics~\cite{She:2021lhe,Xie:2023gbo,Biswas:2023qsw,Weickgenannt:2022qvh,Bhadury:2022ulr,Florkowski:2021wvk}, and their related phenomenologies, such as chiral vortical effect~\cite{Son:2009tf}, chiral vortical wave~\cite{Jiang:2015cva} and the change of the QCD phase diagram induced by the vorticity effect~\cite{Chen:2015hfc,Chernodub:2016kxh,Huang:2017pqe} are under active investigation.